DataBiosphere/tanagra/docs/CONFIG_FILES.md

     + [Service](#service)

 # Config Files
+**The mapping from the source data** to Tanagra's [entity model](ENTITY_MODEL.md) along with the location of the underlying BigQuery datasets can all be configured.
 We separate the data mapping configuration from the runtime configuration.
 Data mapping configuration can be reused across multiple indexing runs or service deployments.

 - All config files live in the [main resources directory](../underlay/src/main/resources/config/) of the `underlay` Gradle sub-project.
 - The config schemas are defined in Java classes in the [serialization package](../underlay/src/main/java/underlay/serialization/).